pmem/pmdk/doc/libpmemobj/pmemobj_first.3.md

 The **POBJ_NEXT_TYPE_NUM**() macro returns the next object of the same type number as the object referenced by *oid*.

-The following four macros provide more convenient way to iterate through the internal collections, performing a specific operation on each object.
+The following four macros provide a more convenient way to iterate through the internal collections, performing a specific operation on each object.

 The **POBJ_FOREACH**() macro performs a specific operation on each allocated